feezo/fend-project-memory-game/README.md

 Each player is given 3 stars at the beginning, the aim is to see how many stars a player saves in 5 minutes.

 ## Playing
-You can play the game by clicking this link  (http://127.0.0.1:3000/)
+You can play the game by clicking on this link  (http://127.0.0.1:3000/)

 ## Built With
-- jQuery - Library used
+- jQuery - Js Library used
-- FontAwesome - fonts used for cards
+- FontAwesome - fonts used for cards in the deck
 - BootStrap - Dependency.